PowerDNS/pdns/docs/lua-records.rst

 Will return a single IP address from the set of available IP addresses.
 If no IP address is available, will return a random element of the set of addresses suppplied for testing.

+Various options can be set in the ``options`` parameter:

+ - ``selector``: used to pick the IP address from list of viable candidates.
+Choices include 'closest', 'random', 'hashed'.
+ - ``source``: Source IP address to check from

 ``ifurlup(url, {{'ip1', 'ip2'}, {ip3}, options)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~